microsoft/vscode-node-azure-pack/README.md

 ## Azure Explorer

 Once signed in, you can access your Azure resources through the Azure Resource Explorer.
-If you have not signed into Azure yet, or if you don't have an Azure subscription, you can click on the approriate links.
+If you have not signed into Azure yet, or if you don't have an Azure subscription, you can click on the appropriate links.
 Use the Workspace explorer for commands related to your code such as deploying and creating new Azure-specific projects.

 ## Command Palette